 - Pupils who are already achieving at a greater depth are offered a range of activities both inside and outside school to broaden their learning experience.

 - We support parents to support their children.
 This enables learning beyond the school day, improves attendance and pupil welfare and creates a more positive attitude towards school.

-The Pupil Premium Strategy is reviewed termly by the Headteacher, Deputy Headteacher and PP Governor.
+The Pupil Premium Strategy is reviewed termly by the Headteacher and PP Governor.
 Pupil Premium is a standing item on the Teaching and Learning Committee agenda.
-These meetings are held twice a term.
+These meetings are held on a termly basis.